Pierre Laigle

-Pierre Laigle (born 9 September 1970 in Auchel, France) is a French former professional footballer.
-He played as a midfielder.
+Pierre Laigle (born 12 September 1970) is a French former professional footballer who played as a midfielder.

+Career

-Laigle played for a number of Ligue 1 teams throughout his career, before retiring at the end of the 2006-07 season.
+Laigle played for a number of Ligue 1 teams throughout his career, before retiring at the end of the 2006–07 season.
 He also played in Italy for Sampdoria, returning to his native country after relegation in the 1998–99 Serie A.

-He was in France's preliminary squad of 28 players for the 1998 FIFA World Cup on home soil.
+He was in the France national team's preliminary squad of 28 players for the 1998 FIFA World Cup on home soil.
 However, he was one of six players dropped by head coach Aime Jacquet just before the tournament began.
-France went on to be victorious in the tournament and become national heroes.
+France went on to win the tournament.